 Lewis Camp Trail to the Little Kern River is a 8.8 mile lightly trafficked out and back trail located near Porterville, California that features a river and is rated as moderate.
-The trail is primarily used for hiking, trail running, nature trips, and birding and is accessible from April until August.
+The trail is primarily used for hiking, trail running, nature trips, and birding and is best used from April until August.

 The Little Kern River Bridge was built in 1957 and is still being maintained by the USDA Forest Service.
 Day hikes and over night hikes to this area are common for those wanting to fish the area for Golden Trout.
 The bridge is also built to handle equestrian use, which visitors are likely to see.